LEARNAcademy/syllabus/react/tic-tac-toe.md

 #### Process

 - One person on the team accepts the group assignment from GitHub classroom
-- Create a team name
+- Create a team name (team name can be whatever you would like as long as it is work-appropriate)
-- Add additional team members via their GitHub handle
 - Clone the newly created repository
 - `cd` into the repository
 - Run $ `yarn` to install the React dependencies